nativefairie/userlisting/README.md

 5. Now, check out the result on the page where the block was placed.
 6. Further, the users locally have a **"status"** flag that allows the admin to filter through the list of users, which will be reflected in the block listing.
 7. To alter that, go to *"/admin/content/dummyuser"* and press the button *"edit"*.
 Toggle the status checkbox and notice upon refresh the block is updated accordingly.

+*NOTE: When uninstalling the modules the entities created are not automatically removed using the hook_module_preuninstall() which is implemented in userlisting.module, this could be an improvement.
+Instead navigate to "/admin/modules/uninstall/entity/dummyuser" and remove them.*